ashatcreditchat/marketpulse/README.md

 npm run dev
 ```

-## Run the frontend locally
+## Run the frontend

-You vill need to install node (we used version 18).
+Requires Node v18.
 You also have to create a file in the sentiment_analysis_frontend folder called credentials.json that contains the following:
 ```json
 {
     "huggingface": "<your huggingface API key>"